kick-mind/date-src/README.md

 // find a Calendar by ID
 const hijriCalendar = Calendars.find('hijri');

-// Change the default calendar of the project Calendars.default = hijriCalendar;
+// Change the default calendar of your project Calendars.default = hijriCalendar;
 ```